TheMEMOLab/Functional-Meta-Omics-Bioinformatics-in-Action/docs/MetaG.md

 - CheckM save all the clustering analysis as dendrograms and NMDS plots in the ```figures``` folder as PDF.

->[!Tip]
-> We can open PDF directly in SAGA using the ```evince``` command.
-However, for this the X11 Display should be on in your computers.
-You can read more how to enable this in VS-code here [VS-CODE X Server](https://x410.dev/cookbook/enabling-ssh-x11-forwarding-in-visual-studio-code-for-remote-development/)

 ```bash
 ls  /cluster/projects/nn9987k/$USER/metaG/results/DREPLICATION/DEREP.DREP.70.5.out/figures